 - The leasing of the removable power source should not be included as part of the overall cost of the vehicle if the removable power source was acquired using a capital lease.

 - Grantees leasing zero-emission vehicle components and removable power sources may use the small purchase procedures typically used to expedite the purchase of small items that are under the simplified acquisition threshold of $150,000 dollars.
 For more information regarding the simplified acquisition threshold, see 2CFR §200.88

 The FAST Act includes reporting requirements for grantees leasing rolling stock under the program.
 Grantees are now required to submit a report to FTA within three years of executing a lease that includes:

 - An evaluation of the overall costs and benefits of leasing rolling stock

-- A comparison of the expected short-term and long term maintenance costs of leasing versus buying rolling stock
+- A comparison of the expected short-term and long-term maintenance costs under a lease versus maintenance costs when buying rolling stock

 - An inventory of the rolling stock or related equipment acquired under the lease

-- Accounting records of the grantee the liability of the grantee under the lease
+- Accounting records of the grantee, including the liability of the grantee under the lease

-More information capital lease requirements pertaining to FTA programs can be found in FTA Circular 5010.1E: Grant Management Requirements, Chapter 4.
+Find more information on capital lease requirements for FTA programs in FTA Circular 5010.1E: Grant Management Requirements, Chapter 4.